objcio/articles/2014-08-02-dependency-injection.md

 When it feels cumbersome to expose dependencies, see if either of these scenarios fits:

   * Does it feel silly to expose dependencies on Apple's objects?
 Isn't anything Apple provides implicitly available, and thus fair game for any code?
 Not necessarily.
 Take our `NSUserDefaults` example: What if you've decided, for some reason, to avoid using `NSUserDefaults`?
 Having it explicitly identified as a dependency instead of hidden as an implementation detail will alert you to investigate this component.
 You can check to see if the use of `NSUserDefaults` violates your design constraints.
   * Does it feel like you have to expose a bunch of internals in order to test your class?
 First, see if you can write tests that only go through your existing public API (while still being fast and deterministic).
-If you can't and need to manipulate dependencies that would otherwise be hidden, chances are there's another class trying to get out.
+If you can't, and if you need to manipulate dependencies that would otherwise be hidden, chances are there's another class trying to get out.
 Extract it, turn it into a dependency, and test it separately.

-## DI is Bigger than Testing
+## DI Is Bigger Than Testing

-My initial motivation for exploring DI came from doing test-driven development, because in TDD you constantly wrestle with the question: "How do I write a unit test for this?"
+My initial motivation for exploring DI came from doing test-driven development, because in TDD you constantly wrestle with the question of "How do I write a unit test for this?"
 But I discovered that DI is actually concerned with a bigger idea: that **our code should be composed of modules that we snap together to build an application**.

 There are many benefits to such an approach.
-Graham Lee's article, ["Dependency Injection, iOS and You"][leeg] describes some of them: "to adapt… to new requirements, make bug fixes, add new features, and test components in isolation."
+Graham Lee's article, ["Dependency Injection, iOS and You,"][leeg] describes some of them: "to adapt… to new requirements, make bug fixes, add new features, and test components in isolation."

 [leeg]: http://www.bignerdranch.com/blog/dependency-injection-ios/